Donors

 Results

-Results are reported net of investment management fees for the period ending March 31, 2024.
+Endowed portfolio results are reported net of investment management fees for the period ending September 30, 2025.
 The endowed investment pool is an actively managed perpetual fund.

-Donors who choose to spend down their funds rather than permanently endow the assets have the option of selecting an investment pool that closely matches their timing for making grants.
-Donors can opt to change pools once per year.
+Donors who choose to spend down their charitable funds rather than permanently endow the assets have the option of selecting an investment pool that closely matches their timing for making grants.
+Donors can opt to change pools once per year by contacting us.
 The estimated investment management fees for expendable pools are noted below.

 Short Term Pool: Provides a high level of liquidity for fundholders with short term grant making strategies (1-3 years).
 The investment management fee for this pool is 0.15%.